x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/set-up-public-folders.md

 > [!IMPORTANT]
 > OWA for devices refers to the old *"OWA for Android"* and *"OWA for iPhone/iPad"* applications that have since been deprecated.
 For more details, see [Microsoft OWA mobile apps are being retired](https://support.office.com/article/microsoft-owa-mobile-apps-are-being-retired-076ec122-4576-4900-bc26-937f84d25a4b).
-> Microsoft deprecated those.
-See here for more details: https://support.office.com/article/microsoft-owa-mobile-apps-are-being-retired-076ec122-4576-4900-bc26-937f84d25a4b

 ## What do you need to know before you begin?